majeranowski/tech241_CI-CD_pipeline/README.md

 * Jenkins supports webhooks as a means of triggering CI/CD pipelines and jobs based on external events or notifications.
 Webhooks allow Jenkins to receive HTTP callbacks from external systems or services, notifying it of specific events or changes.
 When a webhook event occurs, Jenkins can be configured to automatically initiate a pipeline build or trigger a specific job.
 (Analogy to ordering a food online and receiving updates what's happening with your order).

 * We need to generate another pair of SSH keys for jenkins and connect it with github to allow Jenkins cloning repo automatically form github.
+Public key to github repo and private key to Jenkins.

 * **Master Node**: The master node is like the boss of Jenkins.
 It manages the overall Jenkins system and controls everything.
 It decides what needs to be done, when it should be done, and who should do it.
 It stores the instructions and configuration for your pipelines and handles the user interface that you interact with.